dyarawilliams/100-days-of-code/r1-log.md

 ### R1D65
 Attended the 30 week Full Stack WebDev bootcamp which was 3 hours we reviewed variables and conditionals, and last we covered functions in javascript.

+### R1D66
+Completed 87% of Basic Javascript on freeCodeCamp site.
+Also installed git, and played around with arrays and objects had some trouble but it will get better.